joseftw/jos.weightedresult/README.md

 Currently implemented algorithms

 * Alias Method (Vose)
-Heavily inspired by [this article by Keith Schwarz](https://www.keithschwarz.com/darts-dice-coins/) and [this answer on Stack Overflow](https://stackoverflow.com/a/9958717/1141089)
+Heavily inspired by [this article by Keith Schwarz](https://www.keithschwarz.com/darts-dice-coins/) and [this answer on Stack Overflow](https://stackoverflow.com/a/9958717/1141089).

+As you can see in the [tests](test/JOS.WeightedResult.Tests/AliasMethodVoseTests.cs), the max deviation is roughly 0.65%.

 ## Usage